-Is Starfield the First Revealed Xbox 2 Game?
+Is Starfield the First Revealed Xbox Scarlett Game?

 During the Bethesda E3 2018 conference, Todd Howard announced Starfield, a brand-new single-player RPG.
 This game isn't coming out for a while, yet, but Howard did say that it's coming to "next-gen".
 This is almost certainly in reference to the next consoles from Sony and Microsoft, so Starfield may well be the first announced Xbox Scarlett game.
 During E3 2019, Microsoft revealed that Halo Infinite will launch with Project Scarlett, making it the only confirmed game thus far.

 Microsoft has been on an acquisition spree, grabbing studios to make games exclusively for Xbox and PC.
 These studios include Obsidian and Ninja Theory, although don't expect to see all the new titles from these studios in 2020.
-Ninja Theory might have a shot at delivering a game for the launch of the Xbox 2, given its previous game (Hellblade) released in August 2017 on PS4.
-The Xbox 2 will almost certainly release with a new racing game, with fall 2020 being three years since Forza 7 and two years since Forza Horizon 4.
-A follow-up to either game is possible, although the larger development window for Forza 7 makes it the favorite.
+One game that will definitely launch with Project Scarlett is Halo Infinite, as revealed during E3 2019.

-What is a Realistic Xbox 2 Price? - Will the Xbox 2 be Expensive and Cost More Than the Xbox One did at Launch?
+Xbox Scarlett Price - Will the Xbox Project Scarlett be Expensive and Cost More Than the Xbox One did at Launch?

-For an educated guess as to what the Xbox 2 could realistically cost when it inevitably releases, you’d have to look at past console releases.
-The PlayStation 4 first launched at a price point of $399 back in 2014, and Microsoft will almost certainly want to either hit this price point or go cheaper with its lower-spec Xbox 2 console.
-The more powerful Xbox 2 model is likely to be significantly more expensive, but until we know more about the power being targeted by each device it's hard to be definitive about pricing.
+For an educated guess as to what the Xbox Scarlett could realistically cost when it inevitably releases, you’d have to look at past console releases.
+The PlayStation 4 first launched at a price point of $399 back in 2014, and Microsoft will almost certainly want to either hit this price point or go cheaper with its lower-spec Xbox Project Scarlett console.
+The more powerful Xbox Scarlett model is likely to be significantly more expensive, but until we know more about the power being targeted by each device it's hard to be definitive about pricing.
 We don't even know if the rumors about two next-gen Xbox consoles are true, as Microsoft only mentioned Scarlett at E3 2019, leading some to believe that this two-pronged approach has been abandoned.

-How Powerful Will the Xbox 2 be?
+How Powerful Will the Xbox Project Scarlett be?
 Certainly More Powerful Than the Xbox One X

-Will Microsoft Follow the Switch Route With the Xbox 2?
+Will Microsoft Follow the Switch Route With the Xbox Scarlett?

 Given that the Nintendo Switch has been a huge success, there are some calls for the Xbox 2 to offer a portable option.
 This isn't likely, but what we probably will see is full Xbox Two streaming support on mobile devices thanks to Project xCloud.
 Microsoft has already demonstrated the tech on mobile phones and tablets, with players using Xbox controllers or touch screen controls, so it follows that this will be rolled out on as many devices as possible in the future.

-Will the Xbox 2 Play Xbox One and Older Games?
+Will the Xbox Project Scarlett Play Xbox One and Older Games?
 Backwards Compatibility

 The Xbox One uses an AMD Accelerated Processing Unit (APU) that is built upon the x86-64 architecture.
-If Microsoft uses this architecture in the Xbox 2 (which is likely), there’s a decent chance that the machine will offer backwards compatibility with the Xbox One.
+Microsoft is using similar architecture in the Xbox Scarlett, and at E3 the firm stated that Scarlett will play four generations of Xbox games: Xbox, Xbox 360, Xbox One, and Xbox Scarlett.
 Microsoft is already well down the road of backwards compatibility and fans are expecting this to continue (with more enhancements for old games) with the Xbox 2.

 A big question mark remains over how long the Xbox One S and Xbox One X will be supported.
 The Xbox One S is already struggling to keep up with modern games (as discussed in the Digital Foundry video below), so it will be interesting to see how Microsoft handles the transition to the Xbox 2.
 There's a possibility that streaming tech will be used to give Xbox One S owners a way to play next-gen titles, but Xbox One X may have native support for future Xbox 2 titles for at least a couple of years.

-That's all we can put together on the Xbox 2, but we'll be sure to update this page whenever new info or rumors come to light.
-E3 2019 is an obvious target for new info, but GDC in March might reveal some juicy bits of Xbox 2 info.
+That's all we can put together on the Xbox Project Scarlett, but we'll be sure to update this page whenever new info or rumors come to light.
+E3 2019 is an obvious target for new info, but GDC in March might reveal some juicy bits of Xbox Project Scarlett info.

 Header Image, Project Scorpio Development Kit | Microsoft